 Features with the mapped attributes stored in either a new or existing attribute.

-The value to give the Destination Attribute if the value of the Source Attribute is not found in the Value Map table.
-The reverse is true when Mapping Direction is set to Reverse (Destination to Source).
+The value to give the Output Attribute if the value of the Input Attribute is not found in the Value Map table.
+The reverse is true when Mapping Direction is set to Reverse (Output to Source).

 The Default Value can be a constant or computed value (such as an attribute value), the value of a user parameter, the value of an FME parameter, or an expression containing the above.

 You can also enter a default value containing the word KEY (uppercase), where KEY will be substituted by the value of the Input Attribute.
 If, for example, you have entered a default value of KEY-0 and the Input Attribute has a value d that is not in the mapping table, the destination attribute value will be set to d-0 because KEY is replaced by the original value d.
 If left blank and matching values are not found, an empty string is assigned.

 |Mapping Direction||Determines whether values will be mapped from the Input Attribute to the Output Attribute, or the reverse.
 This may be useful when switching directions, without having to recreate the entire lookup table reversed.|

 |Input Value & Output Value||

 This table of values specifies the mapping information.